 Demographic data

-After the unusual decrease in the pandemic year 2020, the population in Berlin rose by 0.4 percent in 2021.
-Accordingly, around 13,400 more residents lived in Berlin last year than in 2020.
-Those of 30 to under 35 years old form the numerically largest age group.
-With approximately 742,000 foreign residents from around 170 nations and an average age of the population of 42.6 years old, Berlin is a cosmopolitan and young city.
+In 2025, Berlin's population grew by 0.4 percent to around 3.9 million inhabitants compared to the previous year.
+Accordingly, around 16,500 more residents lived in Berlin at the end of the last year than in 2024.
+Those of 35 to under 40 years old form the numerically largest age group.
+With roughly 976,000 foreign residents from more than 190 nations and an average age of the population of 42.9 years old, Berlin is a cosmopolitan and young city.

 Berlin Economy Overview Map